 Ko Hinekawa Elkington taku tamahine

-I work at Nga Kete Matauranga Pounamu (NKMP) in Murihiku as the Manager of the AOD/Gambling service.
+Her mother’s family is from the Winton/Invercargill area, with strong links back to Scotland and Ireland.
+Selina works at Nga Kete Matauranga Pounamu (NKMP) in Murihiku as the Manager of the AOD/Gambling service.
 NKMP is a Kaupapa Maori health & social service provider accredited.
-We believe that people can achieve anything if they are empowered or connected to information that helps them solve problems, motivates and stimulates them.
+They believe that people can achieve anything if they are empowered or connected to information that helps them solve problems, motivates and stimulates them.
 The first step towards positive change needs to occur within.
 The Nga Kete Matauranga Pounamu Charitable Trust is an organisation with energy, zest and resources that can aid a person on their journey and empower them to succeed.